 Vietnam has not only a bamboo flute but also many other bamboo instruments.
 Because of the nature of Vietnam’s bamboo, Vietnam’s bamboo musical instruments are unique and can give off a unique sound.

 The Vietnamese have long used bamboo to create musical instruments as the instruments give out a distinctive musical sound and voice.
 These simple bamboo instruments are played at family and other communal events and festivals.
-In recent years the bamboo musical instruments have also performed in venues as the Hanoi Opera house with the National Orchestras and choirs.
+In recent years bamboo musical instruments have also been performed in venues as the Hanoi Opera house with National Orchestras and choirs.

 Types of Vietnamese Bamboo Instruments.

 Generally speaking, the Vietnamese flute and panpipes are made of bamboo trunks.
 A panpipe is also called a syrinx.
-It is a wind instrument that is made of bamboo of various lengths tied together in a row and then blown across at the top.
+It is a wind instrument made of bamboo of various lengths tied together in a row and then blown across at the top.
 Each length will produce a different note and sound.